 Choosing speakers for your iPhone or iPad

-Newsflash: your iPhone is a gateway to a world of music!
-But you already knew that.
-So the question is: how do you play all those millions of tracks (as well as sound for TV shows, movies, and games) through a speaker?
+Your iPhone is a gateway to a world of music.
+But how do you play all those millions of tracks (as well as sound for TV shows, movies, and games) through a speaker?
 I’ll walk you through the options, starting with the simplest.

 It doesn’t get much simpler or more convenient than a portable Bluetooth speaker.
 It’s compact, you can take it anywhere, and it’ll play any audio that your phone can play.
 Spotify, Pandora, YouTube, that cute video of your dog barking at the TV — if it makes sound on your phone, you can hear it through a Bluetooth speaker.